 When structured to be treated as a secured financing for accounting purposes, the subsidiary is consolidated with us.
 Accordingly, the sold automobile contracts and the related debt appear as assets and liabilities, respectively, on our consolidated balance sheet.
 We then periodically (i) recognize interest and fee income on the contracts, (ii) recognize interest expense on the securities issued in the transaction and (iii) record as expense a provision for credit losses on the contracts.
+Effective January 1, 2018, we adopted the fair value method of accounting for finance receivables acquired on or after that date.
+For these receivables, we recognize interest income on a level yield basis using that internal rate of return as the applicable interest rate.
+We do not record an expense for provision for credit losses on these receivables because such credit losses are included in our computation of the appropriate level yield.

-Since 1994 we have conducted 76 term securitizations of automobile contracts that we originated under our regular programs.
-As of December 31, 2017, 18 of those securitizations are active and all are structured as secured financings.
+Since 1994 we have conducted 80 term securitizations of automobile contracts that we originated under our regular programs.
+As of December 31, 2018, 19 of those securitizations are active and all are structured as secured financings.
 We have generally conducted our securitizations on a quarterly basis, near the end of each calendar quarter, resulting in four securitizations per calendar year.
 In recent years, we have found that the securitizations we conducted in December of those years, had a tendency toward less investor demand in the related bonds than the securitizations we conducted in other times of the year.
 As a result, in 2015, we elected to defer what would have been our December securitization in favor of a securitization in January 2016, and since then have conducted our securitizations near the beginning of each calendar quarter.